Purgatory (Arrow): Casting

 "Purgatory" stars Stephen Amell, David Ramsey, Katherine McNamara, Ben Lewis, Katie Cassidy, Rick Gonzalez, Juliana Harkavy, Joseph David-Jones, and LaMonica Garrett as Oliver Queen, John Diggle, Mia Queen, William Clayton, Laurel Lance (Earth-2), Rene Ramirez, Dinah Drake, Connor Hawke, and as both the Monitor and the Anti-Monitor.
 Several actors who had previously exited the series reprise their roles including Byron Mann as Yao Fei, Colton Haynes as Roy Harper.
 Sebastian Dunn also guest stars as his character Edward Fyers, but goes uncredited.

-The closing scene featuring Tom Cavanagh as Nash Wells also appears as the final scene of other Arrowverse episodes including, "The Last Temptation of Barry Allen, Pt.
+The closing scene, featuring Tom Cavanagh as Nash Wells, also ends the Arrowverse episodes "The Last Temptation of Barry Allen, Pt.
 2" (The Flash), "A Mad Tea-Party" (Batwoman), and "The Wrath of Rama Khan" (Supergirl).
 The scene leads directly into the Supergirl episode, "Crisis on Infinite Earths: Part One".

 Reception

 Broadcast

 "Purgatory" was first aired in the United States on The CW on December 3, 2019.
 It was watched by 830 thousand viewers with a 0.3/2 share among adults 18–49.
 When accounting for seven day DVR viewership the episode gains an additional 600 thousand viewers for a total of 1.44 million viewers.
 The episode held the fourth highest live viewership of the season, as well as the fourth highest when including DVR viewership.